CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 ### Hardware Requirements

 - Memory requirements vary.
 To estimate the needs for your simulation, use these values:
-    - 768MB for each Cumulus Linux Node
+    - 768MB for each Cumulus Linux node
     - 512MB for each Ubuntu 18.04 host
     - 1024MB for the oob-mgmt-server
     - 768MB for the oob-mgmt-switch
-    - 8192MB for Netq-ts
+    - 8192MB for netq-ts
 - Disk requirements vary.
 Vagrant and libvirt use thin disk images but a good reference point is:
     - 256GB disk with 64GB or more free memory
     - 1TB or more disk recommended